iam-peekay/personal-website/content/posts/2019-04-10-how-do-you-win-a-twitter-debate.md

 Once I realized this, it became hard not to love a good debate — especially the ones where I'm wrong.

-**In fact, want you to tell me I'm wrong.
+**In fact, I want you to tell me I'm wrong.
 Otherwise, how will I learn?
 How will I seek the truth?
 How will I make progress?**

 # The importance of healthy debate